ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Create connectors (3/4)

-- In a terminal, make sure you are in `springboot-kafka-debezium-ksql` root folder
+- In a terminal, make sure you are in `springboot-kafka-connect-debezium-ksql` root folder

 - Run the following `curl` commands to create one `Debezium` and two `Elasticsearch-Sink` connectors in `kafka-connect`
   ```